tbaranes/VersionTrackerSwift/README.md

 ## Installation

-### Cocoapods Installation
+### CocoaPods

-VersionTrackerSwift is available on CocoaPods.
 Add the following line in your Podfile:

 ```
 pod 'VersionTrackerSwift'
 ```

-### Carthage Installation
+### Carthage

-VersionTrackerSwift is compatible with Carthage.
 Add the following line to your Cartfile:

 ```
 github "tbaranes/VersionTrackerSwift"